Ayinet and rotary club health camps

 Victims commemorate lives lost in war

-Victims commemorate lives lost in war As the country woke up to a normal day on 19th May 2004, the victims of Lukodi camp, (Gulu district in northern Uganda) despite the insecurity that was prevailing at that time also woke up to a daily camp routine.
-On this fateful day, with the UPDF soldiers patrolling the camp, no one could…
+Transitional Justice Victims commemorate lives lost in war As the country woke up to a normal day on 19th May 2004, the victims of Lukodi camp, (Gulu district in northern Uganda) despite the insecurity that was prevailing at that time also woke up to a daily camp routine.
+On this fateful day, with the UPDF soldiers patrolling the camp, no…

 Comments Off on Victims commemorate lives lost in war